November 14, 2019

 The world of design is constantly upgrading and things that seem to be fashionable and stylish today, may no longer be up-to-date tomorrow.
 However, now we can clearly see some mobile app user interface design features step-by-step capturing the world and becoming a new lasting trend.

 Complex interface, multicolors, complicated fonts are no longer acceptable.
-They are replaced by one-color background, simple interface elements, functional animation, bold typography, reasonable contrast and clear text blocks which become the pillars in creating a timeless design.
+One-color background, simple interface elements, functional animation, bold typography, reasonable contrast and clear text blocks which become the pillars in creating a timeless design already replaced them.
 The most vivid examples are Uber or Bolt mobile applications without overlapping design and complex structures.

 It’s a trend that stays up-to-date even in 2019.
-People love to get personal attention, that’s why small details and user-oriented design will only attract more people to a mobile application.
+People love to get personal attention.
+That’s why small details and user-oriented design will only attract more people to a mobile application.
 App developers allow users to customize their background, icons and avatars today.
-Usually personalization elements can be discovered in calorie counter, sport training, visual wardrobe and other mobile applications.
+Usually you can find personalization elements in calorie counter, sport training, visual wardrobe and other mobile applications.

 To sum everything up, we can say without doubt that a modern interface design adheres to “the simpler, the better” position.
 This motto influences a layout building, which should avoid complex structures and numerous interface elements.
 Interface should be adopted and easily seen on tablets as well on mobile devices with different resolutions.
 In other words, be responsive and adaptive.
-All of these will lead to a great first and future impressions which allow users to stay for a long time with an app.
+All of these will lead to a great first and future impressions.
+This allows users to stay for a long time with an app.

 The screen types choice is dependent on a mobile application type.
 However, all of them have basic ones as splash and home screens.
 Should you want a music or sport app, choose additional screens accordingly.